-For the 2011 assessment, there were changes to the catch history for the TR 5 and OT 5 fisheries resulting from major revisions of the Indian and Indonesia catch by fishing gear.
+For the 2012 assessment, there were changes to the catch history for the TR 5 and OT 5 fisheries resulting from major revisions of the Indian and Indonesia catch by fishing gear (Herrera & Pierre 2012).

 The time-series of catch-per-unit-effort (CPUE) for all fisheries are shown in Figure 7.
-For the longline fisheries (LL 1-5), effective (or standardised) effort was derived using generalized linear models (GLM) from the Japanese longline fleet (2-5) (Okamoto 2011) and for the Taiwanese longline fleet in region 1 (Yeh Y.M. & Chang S.T.
-2011) (Figure 8).
-Standardised longline CPUE indices for the Taiwanese fleet were available for 1979-2008.
-The GLM analysis used to standardise the Japanese longline CPUE indices was refined for the
+For the longline fisheries (LL 1-5), effective (or standardised) effort was derived using generalized linear models (GLM) from the Japanese longline fleet (2-5) (Matsumoto et al 2012) and for the Taiwanese longline fleet in region 1 (Yeh Y.M. & Chang S.T.
+2012) (Figure 8).
+Standardised longline CPUE indices for the Taiwanese fleet were available for 1979-2011.
+The Japanese longline fleet did not operate within region 2 during 2011 due to the threat of piracy and, hence no longline CPUE indices are available for region 2 in 2011.
+Similarly, the Taiwanese fleet did not operate in the western IO during 2011 and no CPUE indices are available for the region 1 in 2011.